stutichugh/stutichugh.github.io/_posts/2023-02-07-greenlight.md

 ![a]({{ site.baseurl }}/assets/images/IMG_7715.jpg)

-They also provided bereavement leave to this lady in Africa which I thought was impressive.
+They also provided bereavement leave to a colleague of mine in Africa which I thought was impressive.

 Or maybe my bar is too low lol, because like I have in past worked at places where I was called to work on a 'small thing' while on PTO(that I announced well in advance).
 Also when I asked this employer about dental(insurance), she gave me death stare(forget mental health support)